sunesimonsen/7W17732/Readme.md

         return false;
     }

-We <a href="http://api.jquery.com/serialize/">serialize</a> the form to be www-form-urlencoded and send it off.
-If the user was authenticated we redirect the router to <i>home</i>; otherwise we show an error.
+We <a href="http://api.jquery.com/serialize/">serialize</a> the form to be `www-form-urlencoded` and send it off.
+If the user was authenticated we redirect the router to *home*; otherwise we show an error.

-Take a look at the <i>setErrorMessage</i> method to see how jQuery calls can be chained together.
+Take a look at the *setErrorMessage* method to see how jQuery calls can be chained together.

 Try to log in with a wrong user name and password.
 Then you should see the error message.

-Then try to login with one of the users shown on the login box.
+Then try to log in with one of the users shown on the *login* box.
 You should be redirected to the Twitter connect page.
 Please connect to you Twitter account.

 When you are redirected to the home page you should see the following message:

     Home - nothing to be seen here

-Goto the next step by running:
+Go to the next step by running:

     mvn lab:next